WanieAminuddin/codechallenge/README.md

 # codechallenge
-e-Health Application aimed for uuser registration and unique QR code generator
+e-Health Application aimed for user registration and unique QR code generator based on user profile.

 # How to run the codes
 1. Create sql database named PatientDB